jakuboss19/personal-chatbot/README.md

 Load Books and Passages: The application retrieves books and their associated passages from an SQLite database

-Search Functionality: Users can search for text in:
+Search functionality: Users can search for text in:

 Book titles